ImAlex28/app-boundaries-vatsimspain-2023/README.md

 - https://wiki.vatsimspain.es/

 # Disclaimer
 This repository is not official, nor is it associated with the staff of VATSIM Spain in any way.
-This repository have been made by a user of VATSIM Spain, with the aim of contributing to the division (CID: 1558357).
+This repository have been made by a user of VATSIM Spain, with the aim of contributing to the division (CID: 1558357 - Alejandro Gallegos).